maxbyz/framework-1/docs/notations-and-conventions.md

 ### Pattern diagram notations

 %%Pattern|pattern%% diagrams will be visualized in this document using a notation that is very similar to that used by [UML](https://www.uml-diagrams.org/).
-The following diagram shows the various notations that we will be using that are basically taken from [UML](https://www.uml-diagrams.org/).
-There are a few exceptions, that are not shown in the figure; they are explained at the end.
+Note however that our diagrams, while using such similar notations, are NOT class diagrams, but (representations of) [mental models](https://en.wikipedia.org/wiki/Mental_model) or [conceptual models](https://en.wikipedia.org/wiki/Conceptual_model).
+So there are some slight differences with how UML uses it.

+The following diagram shows the various notations:
 <br/><br/>
 <img
   alt="Notations and conventions"